 This means that most young people who’ve already received 1 dose are now fully vaccinated.
 They don’t require any further doses of the HPV vaccine.

-If your immune system is weakened due to any existing disease or treatment, you may be offered 3 doses of the HPV vaccine.
-If you have any questions or concerns, speak to the nurse first if you can, or your GP.
+If you’ve a weakened immune system, you may be offered 3 doses of the HPV vaccine.
+If you’ve any questions or concerns, speak to a health professional.

-There may be side effects after having the HPV vaccine, but these are usually mild.
+After having the vaccine there may be side effects, but these are usually mild.

-The most common side effects of the HPV vaccine are usually felt around the area of the arm where you have had the injection.
+The most common side effects of the HPV vaccine usually happen where you had the injection.
 These can include:

-If you do experience any of these side effects, they will wear off after a couple of days.
+If you do experience any of these side effects, they’ll wear off after a couple of days.

 Other common side effects include:

-If you feel unwell after vaccination, take paracetamol or ibuprofen.
+If you feel unwell after vaccination, you can rest and take paracetamol.
 Make sure you read the instructions on the packet carefully and take the correct dose for your age.

 We do not recommend that you take these medicines in advance to prevent a fever from developing.

-If your GP practice is closed, phone the 111 service.
+If your GP practice is closed, phone 111.
 If you have any concerns, trust your instincts.

 You can report suspected side effects of vaccines and medicines through the Yellow Card Scheme.